sayeedhussain/convert-image/README.md

 # About

-A simple utility to convert heic images to jpeg when you airdrop photos from iPhone to your Mac
+A utility to securely convert heic images to jpeg on your computer locally without uploading to any website.
+Especially useful when you airdrop photos from your iPhone to your Mac and get those annoying heic images.

 # Installation